Five-year-old told mom ‘be calm’ before being swept away in floodwater

 “Time was running out,” he said.

 Brian Doan, Kyle’s dad, is grateful his wife was saved.
-He doesn’t fault her for driving that route and thinks she did the right things to try to save their son.
+He doesn’t fault her for driving that route and thinks she did the right thing to try to save their son.

 Lindsy Doan can’t stop second-guessing herself.